Banff National Park: A Young Adventurer’s Playground

 Banff’s trails are legendary, offering experiences ranging from leisurely walks to challenging treks.
 For an easy yet rewarding hike, take the trail to Johnston Canyon.
 Wooden walkways wind through the twisting canyon, leading you to mesmerizing frozen waterfalls in winter or cascading flows in summer.

-For the energetic, the Little Beehive promontory at the west end of Lake Louise, you get panoramic views of Lake Louise’s iconic turquoise waters and Chateau Lake Louise in the distance.
 The hikes above Lake Louise and Moraine Lake are world class, as fun as hiking gets.
-And I’ve hiked them many times including the 7-mile long Plain of Six Glaciers trail and they’re my favorite thing in Banff Park.
+And there are kayak rentals to paddle around the lake.
+And I’ve hiked these trails many times including the 7-mile long Plain of Six Glaciers trail and they’re my favorite thing in Banff Park.
 Each step up the winding trails will reward you with awesome vistas for amazing shareable photos and videos so you can inspire family and friends in this unique and epic journey.

 In fact, these are the experiences your social media connections and followers enjoy most, and seeing you fully engaged in them.
 You won’t have a shortage of photos and videos to share on Facebook, Instagram or Twitter.